visionxiang/Potree-WebGL-Point-Cloud-Viewer/README.md

 ## Others

 In Windows, after install PotreeDesktop, potreeconvert may does not work, probably because of the lack of some dlls.
-Just download thses dlls.
+Just download these dlls.